Local Government 101

 - An activity that involves the issuance to a person of a lease, permit, license, certificate or other entitlement for use by one or more public agencies."

-But, as with many sweeping governmental requirements, there are categorical and statutory exemptions.
+But, like many governmental rules, there are exceptions.
+With CEQA, there are categorical and statutory exemptions.
 Statutory exemptions cover a wide range of activities, some limited to particular types of projects and some having more widespread application.
 Categorical exemptions are classes of projects that the State has determined do not have a significant effect on the environment.
 For example, several statutory exemptions provide for limited review for projects that are "consistent with an adopted General Plan, or community plan, or specific plan, or local zoning ordinance".
 This is why improvements to a single family residential development are usually exempt from CEQA review.
 The project in question must qualify for statutory or categorical exemption without modification.
 In other words, the agency cannot adopt mitigation measures to make a project categorically exempt.
 CEQA does not have a process for making an exemption determination; however, if the agency's determination is that a project is exempt, the public record must show that the project does indeed fall within the exemption claimed.

-An agency cannot adopt a Negative Declaration or a Mitigated Negative Declaration and must instead prepare a full EIR if it can be fairly argued on the basis of substantial evidence that the project may have a significant environmental impact.
+If it can be fairly argued on the basis of substantial evidence that the project may have a significant environmental impact, an agency cannot adopt a Negative Declaration or a Mitigated Negative Declaration and must instead prepare a full EIR.
 Arguments, speculation, inaccurate information, unsubstantiated opinion, or social or economic impacts unrelated to physical changes to the environment do not constitute substantial evidence under State law.

 In the absence of a statutory provision otherwise, a legislative act may be by resolution or ordinance.
 An ordinance, in its primary and usual sense means "local law."
 It prescribes a rule of conduct prospective in operation, applicable generally to persons and things subject to the jurisdiction of the Town.
 A "resolution" denotes something less formal.
 It is often the mere expression of the opinion of the legislative body concerning some administrative matter for the disposition of which it provides.
 Resolutions are often used to express support or approve general direction.